mistermicheels/learning-notes/architecture-design/Deployable-components.md

 ---
 description: Some thoughts on defining deployable components and the dependencies between them
+last_modified: 2020-05-30T15:54:15+02:00
 ---

 # Deployable components